orenbaldinger/orenbaldinger.github.io/readme.md

 I have built software systems solo, from the ground up, I have managed others, and been a member of teams.

-I have designed, developed, and maintained, over many years, complete web applications wrtten in PHP, .NET, SQL, and JavaScript.
+I have designed, developed, and maintained over many years, complete web applications wrtten in PHP, .NET, SQL, and JavaScript.

-I have maintained, taken over, and expanded existing software projects written in Python, C#, VB.NET, Java, and PHP.
+I have maintained, taken over, modernized, and expanded existing software projects written in Python, C#, VB.NET, Java, and PHP.

-I have written and documented public APIs, built ecommerce applications, and created reporting platforms.
+I have written and documented APIs, built ecommerce applications, and created reporting platforms.

 I am experienced in refactoring, and writing secure, maintainable, and testable code.
 I am comfortable with Docker, Typescript, UML, Bash, OAUTH, Selenium, Unit Testing, and Agile development strategies.